Ardian commits to gender equality and is EDGE ASSESS certified

 At the same time, Ardian is preparing a more ambitious flexible working policy.
 Finally, the company is committed to conducting regular salary reviews to reduce potential gender gaps.
 It hopes these efforts will be rewarded with the second level of certification, EDGE Move.

 Beyond gender equality, Ardian is committed to promoting diversity in general within the company.
 The Millennial Executive Committee, which brings together 15 employees under the age of 35 to develop ideas in conjunction with the teams, is an example of intergenerational diversity.
 This approach will be pursued and strengthened.
-"Gender, social and ethnic diversity, and disability are the major lines of our diversity and inclusion policy," concludes Maxime Letissier.
+"Gender and social diversity, and disability are the major lines of our diversity and inclusion policy," concludes Maxime Letissier.

 Equality, but also diversity and inclusion, will improve our performance and make us a more innovative and creative company.